pragma-/Plang/README.md

     > fn add(a, b) a + b; add(3, 4)
      7

 But be careful.
-If a `String` gets passed to it, it will blow-up with an undesirable run-time error:
+If a `String` gets passed to it, Plang will terminate its execution with an undesirable run-time error:

     > fn add(a, b) a + b; add(3, "4")
      Error: cannot apply binary operator ADD (have types Number and String)